 Why is Mobile Workforce Management Important?

 MWM is such an important topic right now for a few key reasons:

 - Employee Engagement.
 Over the last few years, employee engagement has become one of the most talked-about workplace concepts.
 Specifically, why it’s so low and what happens when you achieve a highly engaged workforce.
 This metric is so important (but so elusive) that it’s become its own category of MWM tool.

 - Employee Experience.
 This is linked to employee engagement but isn’t the same.
 EX is starting to have its moment, specifically in HR and Comms circles.
 And that’s because employee experience is a holistic look at what it’s like to work somewhere.
 As opposed to engagement, which is a byproduct of the experience.
 To fix engagement, you have to start with the experience.
 So, you’ll see a lot of companies focusing on strategies and tools that work on managing EX.

 - Remote Work.
-It’s no surprise that the COVID-19 pandemic has drastically shifted the way we work…and where we work.
+It’s no surprise that the COVID-19 pandemic drastically shifted the way we work…and where we work.
 And with the number of companies embracing remote or hybrid work cultures, they’re going to need technology to keep up with the changing needs of these employees.
-We anticipate that this, in conjunction with better ways to support frontline teams, will be the main focus of workforce management in the next few years.
+We anticipate that this, along with better ways to support frontline teams, will be the main focus of workforce management in the next few years.

 What Are Mobile Workforce Management Tools?

 MWM tools and systems all revolve around supporting mobile work and the mobile worker.
 Because office workers have different access to tools and different needs from mobile workers, these technologies accommodate for the challenges specific to working from anywhere or not working at a computer.

 But the collection of tools that fall under the mobile workforce management system is vast.
 They include:

 - Scheduling tools